 LATEST NEWS

-Thanks to a successful bid for funding to Fife Environment Trust we are able to proceed with our plans to improve the Village Green space to include a new bespoke carved bench (to replace the Jubilee commemorative bench), two wheelchair accessible picnic benches and a circular bench under our cherry tree.
+Thanks to a successful bid for funding to Fife Environment Trust, generous donations from our community and fundraising events we are able to proceed with our plans to improve the Village Green space to include a new bespoke carved bench (to replace the Jubilee commemorative bench), two wheelchair accessible picnic benches and a circular bench under our cherry tree.
 In addition the funding will enable us to refurbish the well in the woodland and to install an interpretation board to enable us to share what is special about Newstead with residents and visitors.

 Watch this space for more news as the project progresses.